adnanusman/creactive-plugin/README.md

 ## Requirements

 Create a button that says 'View Our List of Services', when it is clicked, a hidden list of services should appear.
+It should have a fade in and fade out effect.

 ## How it works